connervieira/Assassin/README.md

 ### Easy

-While being technically mindedly will certainly help, Assassin doesn't require professional installation or setup to function.
+While being technically minded will certainly help, Assassin doesn't require professional installation or setup to function.
 As long as you're reasonably experienced with the Linux command line and automotive electronics, installing assassin should only take a few hours at most.

 ### Private